interpretml/fastSparse/application_and_usage_R_interface/README.md

 * [Fast Sparse Classification for Generalized Linear and Additive Models](https://arxiv.org/abs/2202.11389)

 ---
-## 2. Application and Usage
+## 2. Application and Usage - R Interface
 We provide a toolkit for producing sparse and interpretable generalized linear and additive models for the binary classiciation task by solving the L0-regularized problems.
 The classiciation loss can be either the logistic loss or the exponential loss.
 The algorithms can produce high quality (swap 1-OPT) solutions and are generally 2 to 5 times faster than previous approaches.

+**To use fastSparse directly in a python environment, please go to the folder [application_and_usage_python_interface](../application_and_usage_python_interface).**

 ### 2.1 Logistic Regression
 For fast sparse logistic regression, we propose to use linear/quadratic surrogate cuts that allow us to efficiently screen features for elimination, as well as use of a priority queue that favors a more uniform exploration of features.

-If you inside FastSparse_0.1.0.tar.gz, the proposed linear/quadratic surrogate cuts and priority queue techniques can be found in "src/CDL012LogisticSwaps.cpp".
+If you go inside FastSparse_0.1.0.tar.gz, the proposed linear/quadratic surrogate cuts and priority queue techniques can be found in "src/CDL012LogisticSwaps.cpp".

 To fit a single pair (&lambda;0=3.0, &lambda;2=0.001) regularization and extract the coefficients, you can use the following code in your Rscript:
 ```